Skyfighter64/ALUP/README.md

 ## License

 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-For more information, see [LICENSE] (TODO: add link)
+For more information, see [LICENSE](https://github.com/Skyfighter64/ALUP/blob/master/LICENSE)